You might have a bone biopsy to help diagnose bone cancer.

 Before your test

-Take your medicines as normal unless your doctor tells you otherwise.
+Take your medicines as usual unless your doctor tells you otherwise.
 If you take medicines to thin your blood, you might need to stop these before your biopsy.
 Your doctor will let you know when to stop.

 You have some tests before the biopsy such as: